AdobeDocs/commerce-merchant-services.en/help/product-recommendations/overview.md

 ## Catalog data retention policy

-If [!DNL Product Recommendations] catalog data remains unused in your staging environment for 90 consecutive days, the catalog data is set to hibernation mode and no data is returned for any queries.
-The data used in your production environment is not affected by this policy.
+If you do not submit a query for the catalog data in your staging environment for 90 consecutive days, the catalog data is set to hibernation mode and no data is returned for any query.
+Catalog data in your production environment is not affected by this policy.

-To re-activate [!DNL Product Recommendations] catalog data in your staging environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page) and include your environment name and any additional details requested.
+To re-activate the catalog data in your staging environment, [submit a support request](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#experience-league-start-page) and include your environment name and any additional details requested.